armanhossen-dev/webByAi/README.md

+#Web Project
-# The web is made by AI.
-The code is using ChatGPT and other AIs on the internet.
-But I edited it to customize the web.
+This web project is powered by AI.
+The codebase utilizes advanced AI models like ChatGPT and other AI technologies available on the internet.
+However, I have customized and edited the code to tailor the web experience to my specific needs.

+Contributor: DeepSeek-V3

+Feel free to explore, contribute, or provide feedback!